knaaptime/seg_networks/paper/background.md

 geographic scope by considering every metropolitan region in the United States, rather than a case study of a single city.
-Second, we adopt a computational inference framework that allows us to assess whether the observed differences between the segregation measures are large enough that they could not happen by change.
+Second, we adopt a computational inference framework that allows us to assess whether the observed differences between the segregation measures are large enough that they could not happen by chance.
 Finally, we explore the relationship between differences in observed segregation and characteristics of the local travel network.